picoHz/taxy/docs/content/_index.md

 # Key Features

 - Built with Rust for optimal performance and safety, powered by [tokio](https://tokio.rs/) and [hyper](https://hyper.rs/)
-- Supports TCP, TLS, HTTP1, and HTTP2, including HTTP upgrading and WebSocket functionality
+- Supports TCP, UDP, TLS, HTTP1, and HTTP2, including HTTP upgrading and WebSocket functionality
 - Easily deployable single binary with a built-in WebUI
 - Allows live configuration updates via a REST API without restarting the service
 - Imports TLS certificates from the GUI or can generate a self-signed certificate